bpPrg/Dotfiles/vimrc/Readme.md

 4) For the backup create `mkdir ~/.vim/backups`.

-5) For the color schemes create `mkdir ~/.vim/colors` directory and put the color schemes here.
+5) For the color schemes create copy colors directory from this repo.

+6) For snippets copy snippets from this repo.

+7) To install plugins, `vi a.py` then, `:PluginInstall`.